Apple's Siri Shortcuts app makes the assistant more customizable

 Apple on Monday introduced a new app for Siri called Shortcuts, which lets users create personalized requests for the voice assistant.

-With the new app, people can create similar customized commands, like setting up request that brings together a surf report, current weather, travel time to the beach and a sunscreen reminder, all by just saying, "Hey Siri, surf time."
-People will be able to use the new app on the iPhone, iPad, HomePod or Apple Watch.
+With the new app, people can create customized commands, like setting up a request that brings together a surf report, current weather, travel time to the beach and a sunscreen reminder, all by just saying, "Hey Siri, surf time."
+People will be able to use the new app on the iPhone, iPad, HomePod or Apple Watch, through Apple's new iOS 12, which Apple announced Monday and should come out later this year.

 The new feature appears to work like IFTTT, an independent and free web-based service that lets users create "applets," such as receiving a phone notification every time your favorite sports team is about to play.
 Amazon in April introduced a similar feature called Alexa Skills Blueprints.

-"We wanted Siri to be able to do much more for you," Craig Federighi, Apple's head of software, told a crowd at the company's annual WWDC developer conference Monday, "and we're doing that by taking advantage of the power of apps."
+"We wanted Siri to be able to do much more for you," Craig Federighi, Apple's head of software, told a crowd at the company's annual Worldwide Developers Conference Monday in San Jose, California, "and we're doing that by taking advantage of the power of apps."

 Introducing substantial improvements to Siri could help Apple get back into the voice assistant game, where it's fallen well behind its rivals.
 A better Siri could entice more customers to buy Apple's iPhones and pricey HomePod smart speakers, enabling the company to build up its position in the burgeoning smart home market.